plasma-umass/coz/README.md

 ## Installation

-On Debian, Ubuntu, you can install Coz via apt:
+On Debian and Ubuntu, you can install Coz via apt:

 ```shell
 sudo apt install coz-profiler